 I am a 72-year-old doing a one-man operation.
 Precision and craftsmanship govern my work, not how many and how fast.
 If you want fast, I cordially ask you to not do business with me for your sake and mine.
 Work is done when it is done, in as reasonable amount of time as I can cost effectively do the work in batches.
 Your work may get in on a batch and done within days, OR…… it may be months.
 I do not entertain badgering and charge $55 handling/shipping/nuisance factor to return barrels if you cancel.

 I’m really a nice guy who uses what looks like a nasty attitude to run off volatile, demanding personalities.
 It works, and I focus on YOUR work in peace!

 Sending work to me implies you agree to the above.

 (Or other custom options)

-I do not "make" barrels.
+I do not “make” barrels.
 Custom barrels are made by Match Grade Machine.
 Simply click on the link or call them at 435 628 0071 to order the barrel made however you want it and just ask them to ship the barrel to me to cut the chamber with my throat design.
-I bill you $105, including shipping to you, separately for doing a .38 Special, .357 Magnum, and .357 Maximum chambers.
+I bill you $105, including shipping to you, separately for doing a .38 Special, .357 Magnum, .357 Maximum, and .350 Legend chambers.